 Oklahoma City, OK 73118

-Your neighborhood Vegetarian Café – The Red Cup has gone all vegetarian, but not vegan.
+Your neighborhood Vegetarian Café - The Red Cup has gone all vegetarian, but not vegan.
 Most every dish has cheese in it, but they are willing to leave the cheese off, if asked.
 They usually have a vegan dinner on Thursdays.

 LOCAL RESTAURANTS (OKC unless otherwise noted)

 Gopuram (4559 NW 23 St., 23rd and Meridian) - www.gopuramtasteofindia.com/ Another long-time favorite Indian restaurant in veg circles.

 Himalayas 709 N. Moore Ave. (located just off I-35 in the New City Center, next to Aaron’s Furniture in Moore, OK) Very vegan friendly Indian restaurant. http://www.himalayasok.com/

 KhaZana (Mayfair Shopping Center on May and 50th).
 Indian restaurant.
 Lots of vegan choices.